VitorHKato/Javascript-OOP/README.md

 - Create a class Contact with the attributes name, phone, and email.
 Add methods to get and set these attributes.
 Then, create a class ContactManager that has a method saveContactsToFile() to save all contacts to a JSON file, and a method loadContactsFromFile() to load contacts from a JSON file and add them to the ContactManager's list of contacts.

+## Inheritance
+- Create a base class Person with a constructor that initializes the name property and a method greet that prints "Hello, my name is name".
+Create a subclass Student that inherits from Person and has an additional property studentId.
+The Student class should have a method study that prints "Student name is studying."
+- Create a base class Shape with a method area that returns 0.
+Create a subclass Rectangle that inherits from Shape and adds properties width and height.
+Override the area method to return the area of the rectangle.

+## Mixin
+- Create two mixins: CanRun with a method run that prints "Running fast!", and CanJump with a method jump that prints "Jumping high!".
+Create a class Athlete that uses both mixins and has an additional method train that prints "Athlete is training".